-The Photo Tour is closed for the 2017 Air Show, please come back in 2018.
+The Photo Tour is Now Open for 2018.

-The Photo Tour will be returning to the Los Angeles County Air Show again this March with individual day passes along with a three-day package deal.
-The Photo Tour is for Aviation Photographers who are not working media, but strive for the access that provides for better aviation images.
+The Los Angeles County Air Show Photo Tour returns again for its Fifth Year.
+Individual Passes along with a Three-day Package Deal.
+The Photo Tour is for Aviation Photographers who are not working Media, but strive for the access that provides for better Aviation Images.

 Unprecedented locations for Rehearsal Day (Friday, March 24th) and both public show days (Saturday and Sunday, March 25th and 26th)

 Early Morning Access

 Early morning access, before the general public for both days of the show (Saturday & Sunday only) starting with a briefing at 6:00 a.m., and then off to the ramp for some sunrise shooting and some uncluttered early morning images.
 Note: There is no early access on Friday.

 Photo Tour membership gives you admission to show grounds and a daily parking pass along with access to the private Photo Chalet.

 Lunch & Refreshments

 Lunch and refreshments will be provided in the Photo Chalet during your time at the airfield.

 Reserved Shooting Locations